Nameless7s3/group_28_weather_app/README.md

 Also move the /weather_icons folder into /public/images otherwise the weather icons will not show up.

+Install the following before you do npm start:

 ### `npm install bootstrap jquery`